 Top 20 Places to Take Kids in and around Indianapolis

-Here are the Top 20 places to take kids in and around Indianapolis, based on KidsOutAndAbout's annual reader survey.
-But there is LOTS more to do locally "out and about"!
+Of course, there are literally hundreds of wonderful places to take your kids in our area, not just this year's winners!
 Get great ideas here at KidsOutAndAbout.com!
 What is listed below are just the starting point: Browse through our site and calendar to find lots more, sign up for our fabulous weekly e-newsletter, and be sure to click on Everything That's Free!

 At the Indianapolis Art Center, it’s always about Your Art, Your Way!
 In offering quality learning for everyone from curious beginners to seasoned professionals, our state-of-the-art studios provide artists and students alike with a transformative environment for learning new skills and crafting creative connections with others.
 Staying dedicated to building community through art, we strive to inspire creative expression in people of all ages through our Access Art tuition assistance opportunities, outreach programs to underserved audiences, and year-round classes and exhibitions.